event-modeling/eventmodeling.org/content/posts/what-is-event-modeling/index.md

 #### Change Management

 When the plans change, we simply adjust the event model.
 This is usually done by just copying the current one and adjusting.
 Now we can see where the differences are.
 If a new piece of information is added to one event, that constitutes a new version of the workflow that creates it.
 Same with the views.
 If these have not been implemented yet, they don't change our estimate.
 If they are already implemented, they add another unit of work to our plan because it's considered a replacement.
 There are a few more rules around this.
-The end result is a definitive guide for change managemnt.
+The end result is a definitive guide for change management.

 ## Security

 ![security arrows](arrows.png)

-With an event model, the solution shows exacly where, and equally importantly, when sensitive data crosses boundaries.
-With traditional audits, the number of interwiews with staff was time consuming and at risk of missing important areas.
+With an event model, the solution shows exactly where, and equally importantly, when sensitive data crosses boundaries.
+With traditional audits, the number of interviews with staff was time consuming and at risk of missing important areas.
 Security concerns are addressed most responsibly when the applications have an event model to reference.

 ## Legacy Systems

-Most of the sceranios that real organizations face is where a system is already in place.
+Most of the scenarios that real organizations face is where a system is already in place.
 The main way to deal with a system that is hard to manage because of complexity and lack of understanding is to either rewrite it or to refactor it while it runs.
 Both of these are very costly.

 A third, less risky option exists: Freeze the old system.
 With proper buy-in, the organization can agree to not alter the existing system.
 Instead, dealing with bugs and adding new functionality is done on the side as a side-car solution.